 We have also determined that the stable pattern of adenylation observed for cyclin E1 is specified by three cis-acting elements in its' 3' UTR.
 Deletion of the NPS, eCPE/ARE3, and ARE2 abolished adenylation.
 Additionally, a putative stem loop in ARE2 is targeted by ElrA the Xenopus homolog of HuR and a member of the ELAV gene family.
 Loss of adenylation required disruption of ElrA binding.
 These findings demonstrate ElrA functions in the correct adenylation of cyclin E1 mRNA.

 Copyright 2006 Michael Keith Slevin

 Slevin, Michael Keith.
-"Post transcriptional regulation of cyclin E during the embryonic development of Xenopus laevis." dissertation, University of Iowa, 2006.
+"Post transcriptional regulation of cyclin E during the embryonic development of Xenopus laevis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.